afcarl/ase15/README.md

 + _Data-driven journalism:_ Journalists write programs to analyze economic
 data and make information visualizations to publish alongside their news stories.</em>

-In one form of the above the research scientist builds and explores models-- which can be a complex process that this subject aims to simplify.
+In one form of the above, the "research programmer" builds and explores models-- which can be a complex process that this subject aims to simplify.

 ## Study This Subject to Blow Your Mind